 A few months ago, my trusted set of transcription headphones disintegrated.
 After 5 years of faithful service, the plastic headband that held them together broke.
 I tried to get another pair, but the manufacturer had discontinued the model.
-So I set out to find another pair of headphones.
+So I set out to find another pair of transcription headphones.

 After trying out several models from different manufactures, I’ve finally found a winner that is perfect for transcription.
 Senal SMH-1000 are the best headphones for transcription that I’ve used.
 Period.
 Mind you, I’ve been transcribing for over 10 years and I’ve tried and used over 20 different models.